 Das Kranke Madchen/The Sick Girl, a colored lithograph Munch produced on paper in 1896 (Scottish National Gallery of Modern Art), served as the inspiration for this chemigram project.

-And here are some of Nagy's early chemigrams, they were created more than 20 years ago, in Transylvania, around 2002.
+And here are some of Nagy's early chemigrams, created more than 20 years ago, in Transylvania, Romania around 2002.